April 10, 2017

-- Thoroughly check your body for ticks and nymphs and promptly remove and dispose of them
+- Thoroughly check your body for ticks and nymphs and promptly remove and dispose of them.
+If possible have someone check you from behind.

-- Have someone check you from behind if possible or you can take a quick shower to help remove any unattached ticks
+- You can take a quick shower to help remove any unattached ticks.

 Lyme disease symptoms can range from a bulls eye rash around the bite area, to headache, fever and muscle/joint pain.
+Symptoms can appear from 3 days to several weeks following a tick bite.
 Consult your doctor if you experience any of these symptoms.

 Susan Healey, Communications Co-ordinator, 613-802-0550